 A new comedy drama by MaD Theatre Company

-This event will feature selected scenes from Mad Theatre Company’s new play, It’s the Wrong Way to Tickle Mary, which premières at Salford’s Lowry Theatre in October 2018.
-MaD writer/directors Rob Lees and Jill Hughes will then join cast members to discuss their experience of creating and staging the play in an audience-led Q & A session.
+The FREE event, which is Open to All, will feature Selected Scenes from It’s the Wrong Way to Tickle Mary, before MaD writers & directors Rob Lees and Jill Hughes join cast members to discuss their experience of creating and staging the play collaboratively in an audience-led Question & Answer Session.

 BOOK YOUR FREE TICKET HERE

 It’s the Wrong Way to Tickle Mary is part of a major Arts and Humanities Research Council (AHRC) and John Fell Fund-funded project, based in History, which looks at Housing, Culture and Women’s Citizenship in Britain, c.1945 to the present:

 Along with North Manchester-based community theatre group MaD, this project involves as partners the Working Class Movement Library (Salford), the Guinness Partnership (affordable housing registered provider), writer Charlotte Delaney and Salford Women’s Aid.